Supercomputing-System-AI-Lab/MegaFold/README.md

 The following section gives detailed instructions on enabling each of our optimizations.

-### Data-loading optimizations
+### Optimization 1: Data-loading
 The file `omnifold/inputs.py` includes the data pipeline and implementation details for the ahead-of-time cache-based data loading optimizations.

-You can find details on deterministic input features cache in lines 4536-4553 and on MSA features cache in lines 4670-4732.
+You can find details on [deterministic input features cache](https://github.com/Supercomputing-System-AI-Lab/MegaFold/blob/main/omnifold/inputs.py#L4536-L4553) and on [MSA features cache](https://github.com/Supercomputing-System-AI-Lab/MegaFold/blob/main/omnifold/inputs.py#L4670-L4732).

 ---
-### FusedEvoAttention
+### Optimization 2: FusedEvoAttention
 The folder `FusedEvoAttention` includes source code of FusedEvoAttention kernel.

 <details>